computski/DCCservo/README.md

 Remember that two or more servos can share the same control signal.
 If you do this, you need to be mindful of the mechanical set up because they will all move in the same direction.

+Software now supports signal aspects, giving a solid logic 1|0 for thrown|closed or the inverted version of this.

 HARDWARE notes:
 The unit is powered from the track via a rectifier and 1000uF capacitor. pin 2 is the DCC signal.
 Enable pullup, as I am using a rectifier to produce 12v power and a pulldown diode